 If you want to copy content from last year's area, you must have a staff role on that area.

 Important: The instructions below assume you have a staff role on both areas: the area for 21/21 and for 21/22.

-2. On the next screen you'll probably have to SEARCH for the 20/21 area.
+- On the next screen you'll have to SEARCH for the 20/21 area.
 Do that, select the 20/21 area and click Continue.

-3. You are then taken through a number of steps, the first of which is 'Importing settings':
+- You are then taken through a number of steps.

-Important: Do not jump to the final step.
-Do not click Jump to final step.
+- Do NOT click Jump to the final step.
 Instead, click Next.

-5. After deselecting unwanted items, hit Next again, then Perform Import.
-Your job is done when you see a green message telling you that the import is complete.
+- Finally, you will have the option to Perform Import.
+Your job is done when you see a green message telling you the import is complete.

 If you need to update the content of a file with new information, delete the old one and replace with a new file.